weskimo/borwellJavaChallenge/README.md

 -The user will be asked to enter the type of the room, they can choose between cylinder or rectangular rooms.

 -Enter the dimensions of the room when requested and the software will output the desired results that are asked for.

+- Extra documents in the github are: UML diagram, user stories, design features and backlog of things to add